-Managers set an example for others and are often responsible for directing the actions of others.
-Every manager and supervisor are expected to take necessary actions to ensure compliance with this Code, to provide guidance and assist you in resolving questions concerning this Code and to permit you to express any concerns regarding compliance with this Code.
-No one has the authority to order you to act in a manner that is contrary to this Code.
+Managers set an example for other employees and are often responsible for directing the actions of others.
+Every manager and supervisor are expected to take necessary actions to ensure compliance with this Code, to provide guidance and assist employees in resolving questions concerning this Code and to permit employees to express any concerns regarding compliance with this Code.
+No one has the authority to order another employee to act in a manner that is contrary to this Code.